xrdocs/software-management/_blogs/2018-02-22-ztp-integration-with-nso.md

 # Introduction
 Network Services Orchestrator is a Cisco tool that provides end-to-end orchestration that spans multiple domains in your network.
 Using strict, standardized YANG models for both services and devices and a highly efficient abstraction layer between your network services and the underlying infrastructure, the orchestrator lets you automate Cisco and other vendor's devices.
 ## NSO
-NSO also provides 2 different way to interacts with IOS-XR:
+To automate configuration of physical devices, NSO relies on add-ons packages called Network Element Driver (NED) NSO provides 2 different ways to interact with IOS-XR:

 * The IOS-XR CLI NED for CLI configuration
 * The Netconf NED for Netconf/Yang configuration

-The IOS-XR CLI NED for your version of NSO should be downloaded and installed as a package.
+The IOS-XR CLI NED must be purchased for your version of NSO.
+Once acquired, it should be installed inside NSO as a package.
 For the Netconf NED, there are 2 ways to create the package

 1. Download all the models supported by XR on github: [Yang models for Cisco IOS-XR](https://github.com/YangModels/yang/tree/master/vendor/cisco/xr) and use the ncs-make-package command to create the package, once created you can install the package inside NSO.